 - A thorough understanding of the entire offense

-Tight ends are the Swiss Army knives of football.
+Tight ends play a crucial role in football.
 They need to be prepared for any situation.

 Famous Tight Ends: The Legends of the Position